007revad/Synology_docker_cleanup/README.md

 ### After running the script

-If any containers get stuck while updating just close and open Container Manager.
+If any containers get stuck while updating just stop then start Container Manager.
 <p align="left"><img src="/images/updating.png"></p>

 If have any duplicate containers whose name ends in .syno.bak.